 As a survival kit item, I restrict this category to 1 clear, 1-litre, Nalgene bottle, and a SnowPeak titanium pot.
 The water bottle nestles perfectly into this pot, for an effective 2-piece system.
 Total weight, when the water bottle is empty, 9.8 ounces.

 I always carry a LifeStraw.
 They are lightweight and inexpensive, and worth their weight in gold.

-My 1-liter Nalgene water bottle, full to the brim, weighs 2 pounds, 12.8 ounces.
-This is more than 1 liter.
+My 1-litre Nalgene water bottle, full to the brim, weighs 2 pounds, 12.8 ounces.
+This is more than 1 litre.